kyoshidajp/dep-doctor/README.md

 | *error* | Source code repository is already archived. |
 | *warn* | Source code repository is not active or unknown. |
 | *info* | Other reasons. (specified to be ignored) | |

+## Options

+### `--disable-cache`

+When a status result is retrieved from the source code repository, the URL is kept in a file as a cache (`.dep-doctor.yml`).
+Normally, the repository URL is not changed frequently.
+To speed up the running, this cache is referenced on the second and subsequent runs.

+With the `--disable-cache` option, this cache is not referenced.
+It always retrieves the latest source code URL from the package registry.

 ## How it works